Legally Reviewed

 An MDL may sound like a class action lawsuit, but an MDL consolidates multiple individual lawsuits with similar facts for pretrial proceedings and the reasons we listed above.
 A class action lawsuit consolidates the claims of a large group of plaintiffs into a single lawsuit with a single plaintiff acting on behalf of the entire class.
 Therefore, once the pretrial proceedings are done with an MDL, each case is handled separately, whereas, in a class action, the result of the single trial applies to all the parties.

-MDLs are not just for mass torts though, they can also be used for cases involving Product Liability, Environmental Disasters, Consumer Fraud, Antitrust Violations, Data Breaches and Privacy Violations, Intellectual Property Infringement, Securities Fraud, and of course, Mass Torts.
+MDLs are not just for mass torts, though.
+They can also be used for cases involving Product Liability, Environmental Disasters, Consumer Fraud, Antitrust Violations, Data Breaches and Privacy Violations, Intellectual Property Infringement, Securities Fraud, and, of course, Mass Torts.

 How can I join the MDL lawsuit?